nobukoba/roothbk/README.md

 port:
     TCP port number of the THttpServer
 ```
 N.B.
 On saho-a/saho-b, all ports are closed.
-Therefore, the THTTPserver runing saho-a/saho-b are not accessible from outside of saho-a/saho-b.
+Therefore, the THTTPserver runing at saho-a/saho-b are not accessible from outside of saho-a/saho-b.

 # Functions
 ## Libraries